 - Ahold Delhaize

-These chains, which primarily are made up of retail pharmacies and food and beverage stores that may have pharmacies inside them.
+These chains primarily consist of retail pharmacies and food and beverage stores that may have pharmacies inside them.

 What Does a Pharmacy Technician Do?